sozonome/covid-19-data/README.md

 ###### in progress / to-do's:
 - [ ] charts
 - [x] ~~details for Indonesia~~
-- [ ] responsive styling for desktop
+- [x] responsive styling for desktop
 - [x] ~~PWA configs (`next-pwa`)~~
+- [ ] give type definitions for api response (so don't have to use any)